 Oxford Pro Bono Publico (OPBP) provides pro bono legal research, particularly in the fields of international and comparative law, to individuals and organisations who are themselves working on a pro bono basis.
 In particular, we prepare or assist in the preparation of research briefs, expert opinions, amicus curiae briefs, policy submissions, and reports.

-Over the past 17 years, OPBP has produced more than 40 projects for around 25 project partners across 12 different jurisdictions.
+Over the last decade, OPBP has produced more than 50 projects for around 25 project partners across 12 different jurisdictions.

 We have worked on issues ranging from the reform of India’s sexual harassment laws to the use of secret evidence in judicial proceedings, from the scope of freedom of information laws in Hungary to women’s inheritance rights in Botswana, and from the regulation of food advertising in the European Union to the protection of children’s rights in Brazil.

 You can also find the answers to some Frequently Asked Questions about OPBP’s project work here, and scroll down to learn more about working on an OPBP project and making a project proposal.